Emmanuelkimutai/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash Write a Bash script that desplays To infinity and beyond indefinitely write a Bash script that stops $-to_infinity_and_beyond process
+Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash Write a Bash script that desplays To infinity and beyond indefinitely write a Bash script that stops $-to_infinity_and_beyond process Write a Bash script that stops 4-to_infinity_and_beyond process